hanino87/Testing_Visual_On_Hotell_App/README.md

 # 10. Hannes will send you the details for every env variable local not on remote for security reasons.

+# 11 in your gitignore file add .env in that mapp so the env file dont come upp to github.

-# 11. At the ending of projekt one in the group push upp following files to Main Branch
+# 12. At the ending of projekt one in the group push upp following files to Main Branch

  - playwright.config.ts
  - .gitignore